niktion9/cse15l-lab-reports/LabReport1.md

 Working Directory: lecture1 directory

-Explantion: In the filesystem, the only directory present is lecture1, which is home to a few files and the messages directory (its contain messages of "hello world" in different languages).
+Explantion: In the filesystem, the only directory present is lecture1, which is home to a few files and the messages directory (it contains messages of "hello world" in different languages).
 This time, lecture1 is mentioned as the argument for the cd command, which resulted in a new terminal line with the context "~/lecture1" before the dollar sign, indicating that we are sucessfully transitioned into the lecture1 directory, causing no errors.

 Error or No Error: It is not an error.